 The graduate program option for Educational Leadership is designed for the graduate student specializing in administration for grades K-12.
 Special attention is given to the knowledge, skills and dispositions necessary to become an effective school principal.
 In order to complete this option, a student must hold and maintain a valid teaching certificate and must have completed two (2) years of successful public school teaching.

-The Master of Education in Educational Technology is intended for the individual who desires to develop advanced knowledge and skills in the integration of technology to effectively support teaching and learning.
+The Master of Education in Instructional Design & Technology is intended for the individual who desires to develop advanced knowledge and skills in the integration of technology to effectively support teaching and learning.
 This program offers a specific emphasis on designing, implementing, and evaluating 21st Century digital learning environments.

 Advisor: Dr. Mark Jones